BIDBhargavipappuri/BIDBhargavipappuri/README.md

 <h3 align="center">

-A passionate Business Intelligence Developer/Data Analyst with over 5.7 years of experience turning raw data into meaningful insights in security and supply chain domains.
+A passionate Business Intelligence Developer/Data Analyst with over 5.7 years of experience turning raw data into meaningful insights in product and Application security and supply chain domains.

 I work with  Power BI, SQL, ETL, SSIS, Azure Data Factory, AWS, Microsoft Fabric.
 I have earned the Microsoft Certificates in - Fabric Data Engineer Associate(DP-700) and Power Platform Fundamentals(PL-900) .

 I am passionate and love learning  continuously improving my skills to stay up-to-date with the latest technologies in this AI era...